whether-jacket/.github/profile/README.md

 Welcome! 👋

-This is a collection of sample mobile weather app projects organized by year demonstrating the best development practices.
+This is a collection of sample mobile weather app projects organized by year demonstrating the better development practices.

 ### 🥅 Goals
 * Keep up to date with modern mobile development practices.